 NICU LIFE: Miracles + Tragedies Part 1

-September is NICU Awareness Month, and it’s almost been five years since I’ve been in one.
+September is NICU Awareness Month, and it’s almost been eight years since I’ve been in one.
 I’ll be honest, it’s taken almost half the month to actually sit down and write this because these memories, no matter how long it’s been, are still so fresh.

 Miracles and tragedies walk hand-in-hand through the hallways of a NICU, and in my case, I experienced both with my twins simultaneously.
 As one was fighting for their life, the other was letting go.